 The next time you see a community cookbook, take a look through its pages.
 Was it put together by a library association?
 A church or a mosque?
 An extended family?
 Imagine the stories told around those recipes, and the families who share them.

 “Foodways” refers to the cultural, historical, and social context surrounding food.
 We use food to mark important times in our lives, use specific dishes to celebrate important holidays, and make meaning through sharing food with others.

 Access for all

 We want to make sure that everyone can enjoy this program to its fullest extent.
 Thanks to coordinated efforts by MCFOODS, the Middlesex County Food Organization and Outreach Distribution Services, in cooperation with Chef Sank, we are able to supply local food banks with kits that include all the ingredients to make the dishes we’re featuring here.
 We will provide a limited number of meal kits for each featured video we post.
 To find a kit in your local area, contact MCFOODS.
 If you are interested in helping to support your community food banks, learn how to donate here.

-This program was also made possible with support from the New Jersey State Council on the Arts, the Folklife Program for New Jersey, and the Middlesex County Board of Chosen Freeholders.
+This program was also made possible with support from the New Jersey State Council on the Arts, the Folklife Program for New Jersey, and the Middlesex County Board of County Commissioners.